Ghost Towns In California

 Even today, this state park has preserved one of California’s largest hydraulic mining sites.
 Until 1882, the hydraulic mining site belonged to Woodruff North Bloomfield Mining and Gravel Company.
 It is 11 miles north of Nevada City at the northeast in Gold Rush County near North Bloomfield Road.

 Gold was found in 1851, but the hydraulic mining method started in 1853.
-As a result, the North Bloomfield Mining and Gravel company grew, as did the population, until 1844, once the Sawyer Decision was emitted.
+As a result, the North Bloomfield Mining and Gravel company and population grew until 1844, when the Sawyer Decision was emitted.

 The Sawyer Decision was a lawsuit brought to the California Courts in 1882 due to a group of local farmers suing the Mining Company over damages caused and environmental effects done to their farmland.
 Aside from that, Judge Lorenzo Sawyer declared that hydraulic mining was illegal.
 Many people started to move away from the area, leaving 3,000 acres of town land to form a ghost town.